Dean’s Advisory Council Roster and Bios

 Michael works closely with Country Leads, Regional Managers and colleagues in Execution Services and Investor Services to develop a seamless and consistent client coverage model in all regions.
 He leads a team of 400 professionals who cover clients across the globe and regularly partner with J.P.
 Morgan’s Banking and Research franchises.
 Michael is intimately involved in the Equity Product initiatives relating to Technology, Operations, and Regulatory reform.

 Michael joined J.P.
 Morgan in 1999, in Corporate Business Development.
 He moved to Equities in 2002 and has held a number of leadership positions, including head of Middle Markets Sales, head of U.S. Research Sales, and head of Americas Cash & Derivative Sales.
 Before joining J.P.
 Morgan, Michael spent eight years at General Electric in various manufacturing sales roles.
-Michael received a BA degree from Boston College in 1992 and an MS degree from the John Hopkins Carey Business School in 1996.
+Michael received a BA degree from Boston College in 1992 and an MS degree from the Johns Hopkins Carey Business School.

 Will Castleberry, Carey '96

 Vice President of State and Local Public Policy